natman/ovirt_renew_certs/README.md

 Role Variables
 --------------

-*  By default this role prompts some questions to register custom variables, but prompt can be bypass adding `-e` args.
+*  If using `test/role_ovirt_renew_certs.yml`, this role prompts some questions to register custom variables, but prompt can be bypass adding `-e` args.
 *  This role must be configured at least with `ovirt_password` and `domain` variable.
 * `server` is not mandatory because the value is extracted from a query to multiple engines, but it can be forced.
 * `pem_validity` should be equal to `csr_validity` but strictly according to the Redhat solution, they must be distinct.